Vakkruz/Q4_Project1/README.md

    * 2 enemies killed = 2x
    * 4 enemies killed = 3x
    * 6 enemies killed = 4x
-   * If you take damage, the multiplier is reset.
+   * If you take damage, the multiplier is reset
-   * For every 6th enemy you kill, you get a rocket.
+   * For every 6th enemy you kill, you get **one** rocket.
+If you already have a rocket, you get ammo and health instead.
+   * NOTE: there is an "invisible" kill counter keeping track of your kills, which determines your multiplier. ***When your multiplier drops, so does your kill count*** so do your best to not get hit :)